Simon City Royals

 During the late 1970s the Simon City Royals were on a war path smashing on other gangs with a wild, untamed fury.
 They went up against Latin KingsInsane DeucesGaylordsC-NotesTaylor Jousters and Chi-West.
 It was at this point that Royals ran into Spanish Lords over in Logan Square and war ensued right away.
 Somehow the Royals came into contact with the Latin Brothers out of Belmont-Cragin and they went at it hard.

-By 1978, the Royals were entangled in violent gang wars that were costing the Royals their freedom as they found themselves filling up the Illinois correctional facilities.
+By 1978, the Royals were entangled in violent gang wars that were costing the Royals their freedom as they found themselves filling up the Illinois prisons.
 Without leadership, wars were rampant and bloody and allies now became foes such as Gaylords and Insane Unknowns.

 In 1979, Leland and Kenmore suffered too much police harassment and had to close especially after several members had to flee to other states or other countries to avoid prosecution from law enforcement.

 By the year 1980, the Simon City Royals had become one of the largest street gangs in the city of Chicago with now thousands of members, they were only a little smaller than the 4th largest gang the Gaylords.
 It was now finally time that the Royals had some leadership after 5 years of being wild.
-A new leader stepped forward, his name I will leave out due to a specific request.
+A new leader stepped forward, his name I will leave out due to a specific request, his nickname was “Dillinger.”
 This new leader was able to bring all the sections together and prevent them from functioning with that “renegade” mentality.
-His reign was short lived and on November 20,1982 he was shot to death by the Puerto Rican Stones in the Albany Park neighborhood.
+His reign was short lived and on November 20,1982 (those that know this leader can probably get the hint of who this man was) he was shot to death by the Puerto Rican Stones in the Albany Park neighborhood.
 The P.R.
 Stones were now gunning for Lawrence and Kimball and this brought a vicious war with these Stones.

 In late 1982, Agim Hotsa took over as the new leader throughout the rest of the decade.